Board of Directors

 Jessica currently serves on the Credit Union Supervisory and Technology Committees.

-Aaron E. Dann is vice president, Strategic Force Programs for the Payload and Ground Systems division at Northrop Grumman Space Systems, a premier provider of space and launch systems serving national security, civil and commercial customers.
+Aaron is Vice President, Strategic Force Programs for the Payload and Ground Systems Division at Northrop Grumman Space Systems, a premier provider of space and launch systems serving national security, civil, and commercial customers.

-In this role, Aaron leads the Strategic Force Programs organization, which is responsible for providing innovative and affordable sensors that support the missile warning, missile defense, technical intelligence, weather sensing capabilities, and the ground elements for these missions for the military and NASA.
+In this role, Aaron leads the Strategic Force Programs organization, which is responsible for providing innovative and affordable sensors that support the missile warning, missile defense, technical intelligence, weather sensing capabilities, and the ground elements for these missions for the DoD, NOAA, and NASA.

-Aaron earned a Bachelor’s of Science degree in Electrical Engineering from University California, Santa Cruz and a Master’s of Science degree in Electrical Engineering from University of California, Los Angeles.
+Aaron earned a bachelor’s degree in Electrical Engineering from the University of California, Santa Cruz and a master’s degree in Electrical Engineering from the University of California, Los Angeles.

 Supervisory Committee